 Using multi-level interactive voice response (IVR), or phone trees, you can route customers to the right agent or department, provide recorded responses for frequently asked questions, and deflect calls by allowing callers to switch from a live call to a text message.

-If you use Talk Team, you don't have access to IVR but can route calls using group routing.
+If your Talk plan doesn't support IVR, you can route calls using group routing.
 For details, see Routing incoming calls to groups of agents.
-Customers on the Zendesk Support Essential plan do not have access to group routing or IVR.

 You create an IVR menu by adding menus that callers choose through key presses.
 You can build a simple phone tree with one level or, if you have a complex support team structure, layer multiple menu levels together.